Home

 1.0Introduction

-• The motile sperms swim rapidly, pass through the cervix, enter into the uterus and finally reach the ampullary region of the fallopian tube.
+• The motile sperms swim rapidly, pass through the cervix, enter the uterus and finally reach the ampullary region of the fallopian tube.

-• The ovum (secondary oocyte) released by the ovary is also transported to the ampullary region where fertilisation takes place.
+• The ovum (secondary oocyte) released by the ovary is also transported to the ampullary region, where fertilisation takes place.

 • This is the reason why not all copulations lead to fertilisation and pregnancy.